 According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for aircraft mechanics and service technicians was $62,920 in 2018.
 The BLS also reported that avionics technicians earned $64,140 as a median yearly wage in 2018.

 The BLS predicted that jobs for aircraft mechanics and service technicians will grow about 3% in the decade 2018-2028 (www.bls.gov).
-In the same 2018-2028 time frame, avionics technicians will have no change in job growth.
+In the same 2018-2028 time frame, avionics technicians will have 2% increase in job growth.

 Those interested in piloting and flying aircraft can complete an associate's, bachelor's, or certificate program in aviation technology.
 Throughout these programs, students learn about aviation safety and repair, flight instrumentation, and aircraft controls.